pvlib/pvlib-python/docs/sphinx/source/installation.rst

 Numba Acceleration
 ------------------

-It is not always possible to use python and numpy to create an efficient implementation of complex modeling algorithms.
-As a result, some function in pvlib-python include optional JIT-compiling support through the `numba <https://numba.pydata.org/>`_ python package.
+Some of the models offered by pvlib-python are difficult to implement using vectorized numpy code and instead use comparatively inefficient python code.
+To avoid the slowdown of using basic python, some functions in pvlib-python include optional JIT-compiling support through the `numba <https://numba.pydata.org/>`_ python package.
 Installing numba is not required to run these functions, but it will improve the runtime of these functions significantly.
-Functions that can be accelerated with numba have a corresponding note on their page in the API Reference.
+Functions that can be accelerated with numba have a corresponding note on their page in the :ref:`api`.

 By default, numba is used automatically if it is present in your python environment.
 However, it can be disabled by using the